morgen-so/morgen-cw-sdk/README.md

 Now that you've run the workflow, it will be visible in your account under [“My Workflows”](https://platform.morgen.so/workflows).

-You can also edit the parameters of the workflow from the Morgen Assist web app, like the trigger, but note: these will be overridden when you next run from your machine.
+You can also edit the parameters of the workflow from the Morgen platform web app, like the trigger, but note: these will be overridden when you next run from your machine.

 # Inserting an event into your calendar
 This next example requires you to set a calendar on the custom workflow under [“Accounts”](https://platform.morgen.so/integrations/connected).
 Head to the workflow settings page in the web app to add one.